This site requires a more recent version of Adobe Flash Player to function properly.

 - Sharp increase in steel imports into the U.S.

 - Steel imports into the U.S. have been rising sharply over the course of the last year or so.
 The penetration of finished steel imports as a percentage of the U.S. domestic steel market increased to 29.3% in 2015, up from 28.1% and 23.2% in 2014 and 2013, respectively.
 A sharp increase in Chinese steel exports and a strong U.S. Dollar have contributed to the increase in steel imports.
 A significant proportion of U.S. steel imports are from developing countries which have low labor costs and low overall costs of production.
 Domestic steelmakers contend that these imported steels are priced unfairly low and have filed antidumping petitions with U.S. trade authorities.
-U.S. trade authorities have imposed stringent preliminary antidumping duties on Chinese imports, with the final determination of duties expected later in 2016.
+U.S. trade authorities have imposed preliminary antidumping duties on these imported steels, with the final determination of duties expected later in 2016.
 Competition from these low-priced imports has negatively impacted shipments and realized prices for the domestic steel industry.
-However, the imposition of antidumping duties on steel imports from China should help boost the prospects of the domestic steel industry, including U.S. Steel.
+However, the imposition of antidumping duties on steel imports should help boost the prospects of the domestic steel industry, including U.S. Steel.

 - Weakness in domestic Chinese demand for steel and impact on foreign markets